 I've been making headdresses and wearable art in NYC since 2013.
 I'm mostly self-taught, but my background is in fine arts, acting, sewing, garment construction and dance.
 I have a regular practice as an aerialist and circus artist, which informs my designs in ways I'm not sure how to describe!
 I live in New York and sometimes Oregon, with my husband and daughter.

 My designs come to me in dreams, meditations, fantasies or visions.
 I pursued acting for years but never felt fulfilled.
 On December 21, 2012, I attended an "End of the World" party and had an epiphany that I could make truly spectacular things with my skills, beyond garments.
 My work has been featured at the House of Yes and Paradise Club nightclubs in NYC; on Vogue.com; on performers at You Are So Lucky events; and much more.

 Absolutely.
-I invite you to use my portfolio as inspiration for what is possible in a custom piece.
+Please use my portfolio as inspiration, or send me a picture.
 I welcome the opportunity to work with you to design and craft a dream piece to your exact specifications.
-Send me a mood board on Pinterest or a picture of something you have seen, and let's talk about bringing your vision to life.
+Send me a mood board on Pinterest or a picture of something you have seen.
+I can bring your vision to life.

 What would I use a headpiece for?

 -Photoshoots (modeling, pregnancy, special occasions, unique family portraits, self-celebration)-Parties and Festivals-Special occasions (weddings, anniversaries, graduations, birthdays, etc.) -Performance (performance artists, drag shows, circus artists, singers, dancers and more)-Self-confidence boost - feel like a god or goddess whatever you're doing, wherever you are!-Self-expression - let out your inner phoenix, huntress, Poseidon, devil, angel, etc.

 How do I wear a headdress?
 Is it heavy?
 Is it comfortable?